Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 Non-fungible tokens (NFTs) are an exception in the capital gains category as they are subject to a fixed 28% tax rate regardless of the holding period.
 This must be kept in mind as you may need to pay higher taxes while buying or selling NFTs.
 The Net Investment Income Tax (NIIT) also adds a 3.8% tax surcharge to individuals with a modified adjusted gross income of more than $200,000 and $250,000 for married couples filing jointly.
 Your state may also have separate tax rates from the federal depending on your location.

-Crypto Capital Gains Tax Rate For 2023
+Crypto Capital Gains Tax Rate for 2023

 Short-Term Capital Gains Tax Rate